MrChazar/Detection_of_postural_defects/README.md

 # Detection_of_postural_defects
-his project leverages YOLOv5 and neural networks to detect postural defects, specifically spondylolisthesis and scoliosis.
+This project leverages YOLOv5 and neural networks to detect postural defects, specifically spondylolisthesis and scoliosis.